 Elena Glover, RabagoEC@archildrens.org

-Our common interest is to promote and enhance Arkansas Children’s culture to be inclusive of and respectful to sexual and gender minority (SGM) (LGBTQ+) employees, patients and families.
-Our mission is to make the Arkansas Children’s system and our community accepting and inclusive for all to thrive.
+Our common interest is to promote and enhance Arkansas Children’s culture to be inclusive and respectful to sexual and gender minorities, LGBTQ+ employees, patients, and families.
+Through the diverse makeup of this employee resource group, we strive to make the Arkansas Children’s system and our community an accepting and affirming space for all to thrive.

 This group provides mentorship and encouragement to Arkansas Children’s working mothers of young children.
 There is a shared goal to improve processes that will positively impact employee and patient engagement while ensuring the safety and attention of all of our employees.
 This group works toward enhancing the employee experience at Arkansas Children’s as one that builds loyalty and trust for all team members.